seanmandell-zz/mood-predictor-project/README.md

 ## Step 1: Create Possible Labels

-Study participants rated how happy, sad, and productive (the last of which I think counts as a mood among ambitious grad students) they were every day on a scale from 1-7.
+Study participants rated how happy, stressed, and productive (the last of which I think counts as a mood among ambitious grad students) they were every day on a scale from 1-7.
+I also created dummy versions of these; for example, a happiness of 4 or higher would be 1 for my happy dummy, 0 otherwise.
+In addition, I created very (happy/stressed/productive) and very un-(happy/stressed/productive) dummies, where 6 and 2 were the respective, inclusive cutoffs.

 ## Step 2: Engineer Features